ballerina-platform/ballerina-distribution/examples/graphql-client-query-endpoint/graphql_client_query_endpoint.md

 # GraphQL client - Query GraphQL endpoint

 The GraphQL client can be used to connect and interact with a GraphQL server.
 A GraphQL client is created by passing the URL of a GraphQL service endpoint.
-To execute a GraphQL operation the `execute` method is used.
-This method requires the GraphQL `document` as a required argument and optionally takes a map of `variables` and an `operationName` as arguments in case the document contains any variables or contains more than one operation.
-Use the GraphQL client when you want to execute `Query` and `Mutation` operations on a GraphQL service.
+The `execute` method is used to execute a GraphQL operation.
+This method requires the GraphQL `document` as a required argument and takes a map of `variables` and an `operationName` as arguments optionally in case the document contains any variables or contains more than one operation.
+Use the GraphQL client to execute the `Query` and `Mutation` operations on a GraphQL service.

-This example shows how to send a GraphQL request and retrieve the response in a user-defined type.

 ::: code graphql_client_query_endpoint.bal :::